transloadit/uppy/website/src/docs/companion.md

 1. **filePath(required)** - Full path to the directory to which provider files would be downloaded temporarily.

+2. **secret(recommended)** - A secret string which Companion uses to generate authorization tokens.

+3. **uploadUrls(recommended)** - An allowlist (array) of strings (exact URLs) or regular expressions.
+If specified, Companion will only accept uploads to these URLs.
+This is needed to make sure a Companion instance is only allowed to upload to your servers. **Omitting this leaves your system open to potential [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) attacks, and may throw an error in future `@uppy/companion` releases.**

-2. **redisUrl(optional)** - URL to running Redis server.
+4. **redisUrl(optional)** - URL to running Redis server.
 If this is set, the state of uploads would be stored temporarily.
 This helps for resumed uploads after a browser crash from the client.
 The stored upload would be sent back to the client on reconnection.

-3. **redisOptions(optional)** - An object of [options supported by redis client](https://www.npmjs.com/package/redis#options-object-properties).
+5. **redisOptions(optional)** - An object of [options supported by redis client](https://www.npmjs.com/package/redis#options-object-properties).
 This option can be used in place of `redisUrl`.

-4. **redisPubSubScope(optional)** - Use a scope for the companion events at the Redis server.
+6. **redisPubSubScope(optional)** - Use a scope for the companion events at the Redis server.
 Setting this option will prefix all events with the name provided and a colon.

-5. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
-Please see [the list of supported providers](#Supported-providers).

-6. **server(optional)** - An object with details, mainly used to carry out oauth authentication from any of the enabled providers above.
+7. **server(optional)** - An object with details, mainly used to carry out oauth authentication from any of the enabled providers above.
 Though it is optional, it is required if you would be enabling any of the supported providers.
 The following are the server options you may set:

-  - protocol - `http | https`
+  - `protocol` - `http | https`
-  - host(required) - your server host (e.g localhost:3020, mydomain.com)
+  - `host` (required) - your server host (e.g localhost:3020, mydomain.com)
-  - path - the server path to where the Uppy app is sitting (e.g if Companion is at `mydomain.com/companion`, then the path would be `/companion`).
+  - `path` - the server path to where the Uppy app is sitting (e.g if Companion is at `mydomain.com/companion`, then the path would be `/companion`).
-  - oauthDomain - if you have multiple instances of Companion with different (and perhaps dynamic) subdomains, you can set a single fixed domain (e.g `sub1.mydomain.com`) to handle your oauth authentication for you.
+  - `oauthDomain` - if you have multiple instances of Companion with different (and perhaps dynamic) subdomains, you can set a single fixed domain (e.g `sub1.mydomain.com`) to handle your oauth authentication for you.
 This would then redirect back to the correct instance with the required credentials on completion.
 This way you only need to configure a single callback URL for OAuth providers.
-  - validHosts - if you are setting an `oauthDomain`, you need to set a list of valid hosts, so the oauth handler can validate the host of the Uppy instance requesting the authentication.
+  - `validHosts` - if you are setting an `oauthDomain`, you need to set a list of valid hosts, so the oauth handler can validate the host of the Uppy instance requesting the authentication.
 This is basically a list of valid domains running your Companion instances.
 The list may also contain regex patterns. e.g `['sub2.mydomain.com', 'sub3.mydomain.com', '(\\w+).mydomain.com']`
-  - implicitPath - if the URL path to your Companion server is set in your NGINX server (or any other Http server) instead of your express app, then you need to set this path as `implicitPath`.
+  - `implicitPath` - if the URL path to your Companion server is set in your NGINX server (or any other Http server) instead of your express app, then you need to set this path as `implicitPath`.
 So if your Companion URL is `mydomain.com/mypath/companion`.
 Where the path `/mypath` is defined in your NGINX server, while `/companion` is set in your express app.
 Then you need to set the option `implicitPath` to `/mypath`, and set the `path` option to `/companion`.

-7. **sendSelfEndpoint(optional)** - This is basically the same as the `server.host + server.path` attributes.
+8. **sendSelfEndpoint(optional)** - This is basically the same as the `server.host + server.path` attributes.
 The major reason for this attribute is that, when set, it adds the value as the `i-am` header of every request response.

+9. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
+Please see [the list of supported providers](#Supported-providers).

-8. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
+10. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
 See [Adding Custom Providers](#Adding-custom-providers) for more information.

-9. **uploadUrls(optional)** - An array of URLs (full paths).
-If specified, Companion will only accept uploads to these URLs (useful when you want to make sure a Companion instance is only allowed to upload to your servers, for example).

-10. **secret(required)** - A secret string which Companion uses to generate authorization tokens.

 11. **debug(optional)** - A boolean flag to tell Companion whether or not to log useful debug information while running.